 Enhancing Communication and Writing Across the Curriculum at Clemson through student-driven initiatives such as the Writing Fellows and Client-Based Programs

 Giving students experience writing, editing, designing and producing print and digital publications

 Providing a space and technology in the Class of 1941 Studio for Student Communication that allows for collaborative work

-Offering workshops designed to improve the communication abilities and skills of students and faculty members teaching of writing and communication
+Offering workshops designed to improve the communication abilities and skills of students and faculty members who teach writing and communication

 Securing resources through foundation grants, private gifts and corporate partnerships